futureverse/future.p2p/README.md

 print(v)
 ```

-_Comment:_ The first time you run this, you might find that
+_Comment:_ The first time you run this, you might find that the
-the [wormhole-william] executable is installed.
+[wormhole-william] executable is installed.
+If you are on MS Windows,
+you will get a Windows Security Alert asking you to "Allow access" for
+the Wormhole executable to access "public and private networks".
+Check
+and accept both.
+Details: (i) Allow "private" networks if you have
+other local computers you want to participate in the P2P cluster. (ii)
+Allow "public" networks if you want to particpate in a P2P cluster
+with computers running externally, e.g. your friends computers.

 ## Share your compute power with your friends (any user)